thoughtbot/maintaining-open-source-projects/book/02-community.md

 “unintentional mirroring”, our tendency to take on characteristics that have been arbitrarily assigned to us.

-This was studied in a training camp, where officers were about to instruct a leadership development course for junior officers, deciding who would become the next batch of leaders.
+This was [studied in a training camp](http://psycnet.apa.org/journals/apl/67/2/194/) where officers were about to instruct a leadership development course for junior officers, deciding who would become the next batch of leaders.
 The training officers were informed, based on ratings by previous commanders, which trainees presented “high”, “regular” or “unknown”